GuidoBisocoli/Character-Controller-for-Gamepad-using-SDL3-Box2D/README.md

-## A simple character controller for gamepads using SDL3 and Box2D v3
+## A character controller for gamepads using SDL3 and Box2D v3

 https://github.com/user-attachments/assets/ededbe5e-ee0e-49f1-a946-9f379530b579